 The Takeaway

-Laundry room ideas range from DIY tweaks to soap-operatic overhauls.
+Laundry room ideas range from DIY tweaks to major overhauls.
 A laundry room remodel may increase the value of your home or simply make life a little easier.
 Start by listing what you want to achieve and how you’re going to pay for it.

 SoFi Loan Products